jamesshore/ergotest/docs/automation_api.md

 * A detailed list of test failures and timeouts
 * A summary of the test results

 This is a convenience method.
-For more control over rendering, use [TestRenderer](#testrenderer) instead.
+For more control over rendering, use the [Reporting API](reporting_api.md) instead.

 If `preamble` is defined, it will be added to the beginning of the rendered string, but only if there’s more to show than the summary of results.
 This is convenient for adding blank lines when there’s details to show, but keeping the rendering compact when there’s not.